William Aiken Jr.: Renaming of Aiken Fellows Society

 Historical marker located on the Aiken House (CofC Honors College).

 In October 2020, College of Charleston President Andrew Hsu announced the removal of Aiken’s name from the Honors College’s top scholars program, renaming the "Aiken Fellows Society" to the "Charleston Fellows."
 This decision was made alongside the removal of Bishop Robert Smith, the college’s first president, as the namesake for one of the college's graduating student awards and donor society.
 Hsu wrote, "These actions, along with the forthcoming documentary, are just some of the many efforts underway to address diversity, equity and inclusion on campus.
 As Vice President of Inclusion and Access and Chief Diversity Officer Rénard Harris stated earlier this semester, this is a Year of Action."
 Harris told the City Paper he was “excited” to see the school moving away from using Aiken and Smith’s names.
 In March 2025, the College of Charleston announced that the Office of Institutional Diversity will be dissolved and its functions integrated into other areas of campus.
-The Honors College at the The College of Charleston is housed in a building constructed by Aiken in 1839.
+The Honors College at The College of Charleston is housed in a building constructed by Aiken in 1839.